mirinez/mirinez/README.md

 # ✦ Miri 🌱

-> Learning the craft of code as a form of modern magic.
+> _“Learning the craft of code as a form of modern magic”_.

 ---